curly-lang/docs/docs/readme.md

 ## Support
 If you are having issues, please let us know.
-We have a mailing list located at: project@google-groups.com
+We have a Discord server located [here](https://discord.gg/Gxfr6JDecv).

 ## Licence
 The project is licensed under the LGPL licence.